Human-Rights-Map-1008x567

 • In 2019 Co-op worked collaboratively with other retailers and Stronger Together to develop a toolkit for suppliers in Spain to reduce the risk of modern slavery and supported the development and roll out of pilot training courses.

-• In 2024 the Spanish Ethical Trade Forums held six online seminars, three regional meetings and one international event reaching over 500 delegates.
-The Forums launched APP Foros which is free and provides information on labour issues, legal requirements, rights and responsibilities to workers in the agricultural sector.
-Co-op is a sponsor of App Foros.
+• In 2024, the Forums launched APP Foros which is free and provides information on labour issues, legal requirements, rights and responsibilities to workers in the agricultural sector.
+We have supported the full roll-out of App Foros targeting support for migrant workers both in Spain and in key countries of worker origin.

 Future priorities